 Although the node activations extracted from neural network may encode the psychological representations of the dot patterns to some extent, the representations in a neural network are distributed across many nodes.
 Therefore, the activation values of individual nodes per se contain little information about the underlying psychological dimensions, and further analysis is needed to reduce the activation values to psychological feature vectors with lower dimensionality.

 For this purpose, we applied a metric-scaling model to the between-pattern distances derived from the deep-learning activation values.
 First, we computed the standard Euclidean distances between the vectors of activation values associated with every pair of test pattern (as in Eq.
-1). .
+1).
 Second, we used mdscale function from MATLAB to conduct the metric scaling analysis.
 The MDS program searches for the locations of the points each representing a test pattern in a multidimensional space so as to approximate a linear relation between the inter-point distance in the MDS space and the pairwise distances computed from the activation values.
 Thus, patterns that seem more similar tend to be located closer together in the space.
 The departure from a perfect linear relation is known as stress (Kruskal & Wish, 1978).
 As one increases the number of dimensions, one can reduce the stress, but at the expense of requiring a greater number of free coordinate parameters to achieve this fit.